What is First-Party Data? How Can Marketers Use It?

 Zero-Party Data

 Technically a type of first-party data, the term “zero-party data” is information volunteered by customers.
 For example, a prospect completes a contact form on your website with fields for name and email, plus a comment box.
-There they mention their business is located in Virginia.
+There, they mention their business is located in Virginia.
 Since their geographic location was not explicitly asked for, the volunteered information is zero-party.

 Marketers can use customer data to enhance their marketing campaigns and funnels.
 Here are a few ways to activate customer data.